mikeizbicki/american-shit/README.md

 One employee is convicted of murder, and three others of manslaughter.
 Source: [The Guardian](http://www.theguardian.com/us-news/2015/apr/13/former-blackwater-guards-sentencing-baghdad-massacre) and [Wikipedia](https://en.wikipedia.org/wiki/Nisour_Square_massacre)

-* A small team of US soldiers admit to killing Afghan civilians for sport.
+* A small team of US soldiers plead guilty to killing Afghan civilians for sport.
 Source: [The Guardian](http://www.theguardian.com/world/2011/mar/23/us-soldier-admits-killing-afghans)

-* In 2010, WikiLeaks released the Afghan War Documents, a collection of classified military operations in Afghanistan.
+* In 2010, WikiLeaks released the [Afghan War Diary](https://www.wikileaks.org/wiki/Afghan_War_Diary,_2004-2010), a collection of classified military operations in Afghanistan.
 These reports detail a number of previously unknown civilian casualties caused by the wrecklessness of coalition troops and paramilitary forces.
 The Pentagon criticized WikiLeaks for releasing the documents without proper redaction.
 But WikiLeaks contacted the Pentagon asking for help redacting the documents and the Pentagon refused.
 Wikipedia has an [excellent summary](https://en.wikipedia.org/wiki/Afghan_War_documents_leak) of information learned from the leaks.

-* In 2010, WikiLeaks released the Iraq War Documents, a collection of classified military operations in Iraq.
+In 2010, WikiLeaks released the [Iraq War Logs](https://wikileaks.org/irq/), a collection of classified military operations in Iraq.
-These documents describe a number of abuses by both American (e.g. under reporting civilian casualties, counting journalists as enemy combatants, killings by civilian contractors) and Iraqi security forces (e.g. torturing of prisoners, summary executions).
+These documents describe a number of abuses by both American forces (e.g. under reporting civilian casualties, counting journalists as enemy combatants, killings by civilian contractors) and Iraqi security forces (e.g. torturing of prisoners, summary executions).
 Wikipedia has an [excellent summary](https://en.wikipedia.org/wiki/Iraq_War_documents_leak) of information learned from the leaks, including detailed sourcing.

+Both series of leaks were provided by [Specialist Manning](https://en.wikipedia.org/wiki/Chelsea_Manning), an intelligence analyst for the US Army.
+Manning was sentenced to 35 years in prison.
+Then Assistant Secretary of State [Philip Crowley](https://en.wikipedia.org/wiki/Philip_J._Crowley) accuses the US military of abusing Manning while in detention and is forced to resign his post.
+Wikipedia has a [detailed summary](https://en.wikipedia.org/wiki/Chelsea_Manning) of Manning's case.

 * The ADE651 claims to be a device for detecting explosives and drugs, but it is an obvious fraud whose design is based on a $5 gag gift.
 The product brochure claims the device uses "nuclear quadropole resonance" to detect controlled substances, but the device contains no electronics and doesn't even take a battery.